Skip to content

 Map Buying Committee Roles and Objections

 Solution research begins when stakeholders move from problem identification to exploring potential approaches and solution categories.
-This stage involves 3-5 months of educational content consumption as buyers build understanding of available options and evaluation frameworks.
+Three to five months.
+That is how long buyers spend on educational content consumption before most revenue teams realize serious research is happening.
 At The Starr Conspiracy, we see revenue teams consistently underestimate how much independent research happens before partners enter the picture.

 Create a stakeholder objection matrix that documents the primary concerns each role raises during solution research.
 Economic buyers question ROI assumptions and fit with business goals.
-Technical stakeholders worry about complexity and security standards.
-End users focus on workflow disruption and learning curves.
-Legal teams examine compliance requirements and engagement risk.
+Technical stakeholders worry about complexity and security standards, while end users focus on workflow disruption and learning curves.
+Legal teams, often brought in later than they should be, examine compliance requirements and engagement risk.

-Stakeholders research independently during this stage, creating what Gartner calls the "spaghetti diagram" of non-linear information gathering.
-Buyers consume multiple pieces of content during solution research, with champions researching business cases while technical stakeholders explore implementation requirements simultaneously.
+Stakeholders research independently during this stage, creating what Gartner calls the "spaghetti diagram" of non-linear information gathering, where champions are building business cases at the same moment technical stakeholders are exploring implementation requirements without any of them necessarily comparing notes.
+Recognize that dynamic and build content that serves each path simultaneously.

 Document the content types that resonate with each role during solution research.
 Comparison guides and framework explanations perform well with champions.
 Technical documentation and guides appeal to IT stakeholders.
-Cost calculators and ROI models attract economic buyers.
+Cost calculators and ROI models attract economic buyers, who will not move on instinct alone.

 Use stakeholder analysis tools to validate your committee composition assumptions.
 Review won deals from the past 12 months to confirm you can identify at least 4 distinct roles in 80% of enterprise deals.